Hardware-protected keys

-When using this feature, the probability that an attacker will be able to obtain the keys that are stored in the secure hardware on a device, and hence use them outside the device without breaking the device on a hardware level, is very low.
+When using this feature, it is improbable that an attacker will be able to obtain the keys stored in the secure hardware on a device and then use them outside the device; without breaking the device on a hardware level.

 # How do hardware-protected keys work?

-Even a rooted device still protects the hardware keys from extraction, and cloning of a key can not be performed on a rooted device.
-It is therefore very unlikely that an attacker is able to steal a key stored in the secure hardware and use it outside the device.
+Even rooted devices safeguard the hardware-protected keys from extraction, as keys can not be cloned on a rooted device.
+It is therefore unlikely that an attacker would be able to steal a key stored in the secure hardware and use it outside of the device.

 The usual flow for activation of a hardware-protected key is as follows:

 - The Encap SDK generates a key pair in the secure hardware.

 - The secure hardware returns the public hardware-protected key to the Encap SDK.

 - The Encap SDK returns this key to the Encap server over the secure channel in the